 - 23.1 Students will be notified of their results routinely after the results have been ratified by the appropriate School examining body.
-The actual dates for taught degree programmes will be published on the Examinations and Assessments Section of the Registry web page.
-The date for the release of postgraduate research results will depend on when the final examination is taken. - A certificate will be sent to each student who has been awarded a degree within three months from the date of award, without charge. - 23.3 All marks received during the course of a student's programme of study are provisional until ratified by the examiners. - The publication and notification of results will comply with the requirements of the General Data Protection Regulation. .
+The actual dates for taught degree programmes will be published on the Registry web page.
+The date for the release of postgraduate research results will depend on when the final examination is taken. - A certificate will be sent to each student who has been awarded a degree within three months from the date of award, without charge. - All marks received during the course of a student's programme of study are provisional until ratified by the examiners. - The publication and notification of results will comply with the requirements of the General Data Protection Regulation.